onepiece-framework/op-core/readme/cookie.md

 1. Cookie name is encrypted.
 Yes, End user is not understand.
 1. Cookie value is encrypted.
 Yes, End user is not modified.
-1. Cookie is separate other class.
+1. Cookie is separate other app.
+Yes, Not access other app.

 ## Usage